Department of Mechanical Engineering, Imperial College London

-The Department of Mechanical Engineering is responsible for teaching and research in mechanical engineering at Imperial College London, occupying the City & Guilds Building at the South Kensington campus.
+The Department of Mechanical Engineering is an academic department of the Faculty of Engineering at Imperial College London in England, United Kingdom.

+It is located at the City & Guilds Building at the South Kensington campus.
 The department has around 45 faculty members, 600 undergraduates, and 250 postgraduate students.
 The department ranks 8th in the QS World University Rankings's 2018 table.

 History

 The origins of the department lie in the 1884 appointment of William Unwin as professor of civil and mechanical engineering at the Central Institution of the City & Guilds of London Institute, later the City & Guilds College, one of the predecessors to Imperial College.
 In 1904, the department was taken over by William Dalby.
 The department's main building was renamed the City & Guilds Building in 2013 as a reference to the historical association of the department of the college, and in 2018 a complete refurbishment of the building was completed.